Protesting doctors turn down Mamata's invite for talks, say CM has to apologise first

 -

-The doctors, who are protesting against the assault on two of their colleagues at NRS Medical College and Hospital, had on Friday sought unconditional apology from Banerjee and set six conditions for the state government in order to withdraw their stir.
+The doctors, who are protesting against the assault on two of their colleagues at NRS Medical College and Hospital here, has sought unconditional apology from Banerjee and set six conditions for the state government in order to withdraw the stir.

-"If she can go to the SSKM she can also come to the NRS... or else this agitation will go on," Dutta said.
+"If she can go to the SSKM she can also come to the NRS... or else this agitation will go on," he said.

 Banerjee, who visited the state-run SSKM Hospital on Thursday amid slogans of "we want justice", had contended that outsiders were creating disturbances in the medical colleges and the ongoing agitation is a conspiracy by the CPI(M) and the BJP.